Atlanta Hawks: 1982–1994: Dominique Wilkins era

-1994–1996: Post Wilkins
+1994–1996: Post-Wilkins

-Steve Smith was one of the Hawks' cornerstone players during the mid-to-late 1990s, helping lead Atlanta to three Semifinals appearances in the Eastern Conference.
+Steve Smith was one of the Hawks' cornerstone players during the mid-to-late 1990s, helping lead Atlanta to three conference semifinals.

 At the beginning of the 1994–95 season, the Hawks traded forward Kevin Willis to the Miami Heat for Steve Smith and Grant Long.
 During the season, coach Wilkens broke the record (previously held by Red Auerbach) for most victories by an NBA head coach with victory number 939.
 They ended up fifth in the Central Division with a 42–40 record and would be swept by the Indiana Pacers in the first round of the playoffs.

 1996–2001: Dikembe Mutombo era

 During the off-season, shot-blocking All-Star center Dikembe Mutombo signed a 5-year, $55 million deal with the Hawks.

 The Hawks finished the 1995–96 season with a 46–36 record, fourth in the Central Division.
 Midway through the season, they acquired Christian Laettner from the Minnesota Timberwolves; Laettner would get an All-Star appearance in 1997.
 They upset the third-seeded Pacers in the first round in five games; however, lost in five games to the Orlando Magic in the semifinals.

 Around this time, it was decided that the Omni should be replaced by a new arena.
 The Omni was designed with weathering steel that was intended to rust into a seal around the arena so it could last for decades.
 However, the designers and architects did not reckon on Atlanta's humid subtropical climate.
 As a result, it never stopped rusting, and looked somewhat dated despite being 25 years old.
 When Turner won an NHL franchise, the Atlanta Thrashers, one condition was that a new arena had to be in place before the new team took the ice for the first time, as The Omni was unusable even for temporary use.
 Eventually, it was decided that The Omni would be demolished and a new arena for the Hawks and the expansion NHL Thrashers would be built on the same area.
 After the 1997 playoffs, the Hawks moved back to Georgia Tech's Alexander Memorial Coliseum, with the Georgia Dome used for larger-capacity games, until Philips Arena opened before the 1999–2000 season.